Button Gwinnett: References in popular culture

 The 1932 film Washington Merry-Go-Round portrays a presumptive descendant of Button Gwinnett as a freshman congressman with a contrarian axe to grind, starring Lee Tracy and Constance Cummings.

 The 1953 Isaac Asimov short story "Button, Button" concerns an attempt to obtain a genuine (and therefore valuable) signature of Gwinnett by means of a device that can move objects through time.

 The 1958 film The Last Hurrah portrays a powerful mayor of an unnamed New England city undertaking one last, no-holds-barred mayoral campaign.
 In discussing the value of his signature, the mayor remarks "Oh, I'm afraid my signature will never become as rare as Button Gwinnett," explaining that he was "a colonial gentleman who apparently signed only one thing in his life: the Declaration of Independence."

+Button Gwinnett is referenced several times in the Fallout video game series: in Fallout 3, there is a robot located in the National Archives Building who, due to a malfunction, believes himself to be the real Button Gwinnett.
+In Fallout 4, there is a brewery in Boston named after Gwinnett, serving as an in-game equivalent of the real-world Samuel Adams beer brand.

 During a media tour to promote his 2015 musical Hamilton, Lin-Manuel Miranda performed a parody musical called “Button!” on The Late Show with Stephen Colbert.
 In it, Colbert plays Gwinnett as he engages in a rap battle with John Adams (played by Miranda).